avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _CDC 1994: https://stacks.cdc.gov/view/cdc/52473

 .. figure:: LabTests.png
-  :width: 450
+  :width: 250

   A set of about four or five laboratory tests are used to determine the biotype of *V. cholerae*, which is a laboratory phenotype that can be used to predict whether isolates of the *V. cholerae causing a particular outbreak belong to the pandemic-causing/epidemic-causing lineage of *V. cholerae* (7PET lineage).
+Image credit: DynV at openclipart.org.

 For many years these laboratory tests were used to predict whether the *V. cholerae* causing an outbreak were El Tor biotype, so were likely to be pandemic-causing/epidemic-causing *V. cholerae* (7PET).
 These biotype-determining tests